-- 1. The testing station is instructed to transmit burst 1 (as described in Table 4 16). - 2.
+- 1. The testing station is instructed to transmit burst 1 (as described in Table 4 16).
+The output and statistics of the DUT are observed. - 2.
 The testing station is instructed to repeat step 1 with each test sequence.

 Table 4 - 16 Receive Frame Bursts